sWineck/upgrade-all-chocolatey-packages/README.md

 # upgrade all chocolatey packages
-Uses Powershell 7 with admin privileges to run the command "choco upgrade all -y".
-A log file with timestamp displays the upgraded packages and the following lines.
+A Powershell script that executes the command "choco upgrade all -y".
+A log file with timestamp shows the upgraded packages and the subsequent lines.

 Replace "USERNAME" with the your user name for saving the log file in the correct path.